-- (d) the reasons for prohibiting a person from undertaking certain activities within the property agents industry; and - (e) the supervision of trust accounts, including the keeping, inspection and auditing of records relating to money received, held or paid on behalf of clients; and - (f) prohibiting or regulating advertisements by property agents, including the form and content of advertisements and the manner in which advertisements may be published or displayed. - (3) In drawing up the Code or any amendment to it, the Board is to consult with each body that it considers represents the interests of property agents and relevant consumers. - (4) A requirement of the Code may be made so as to apply - (a) differently according to factors, limitations or restrictions specified in the Code; or - (b) to a particular property agent or a defined class of property agents. - (5) The Board is to cause the Code and every revised edition of it to be printed and issued to each property agent.
+- (d) the reasons for prohibiting a person from undertaking certain activities within the property agents industry; and - (e) the supervision of trust accounts, including the keeping, inspection and auditing of records relating to money received, held or paid on behalf of clients; and - (f) prohibiting or regulating advertisements by property agents, including the form and content of advertisements and the manner in which advertisements may be published or displayed. - (3) In drawing up the Code or any amendment to it, the Board is to consult with each body that it considers represents the interests of property agents and relevant consumers. - (4) A requirement of the Code may be made so as to apply - (a) differently according to factors, limitations or restrictions specified in the Code; or - (b) to a particular property agent or a defined class of property agents. - (5) The Board is to cause the Code and every revised edition of it to be - (a) made available for inspection by members of the public and property agents -

-(6) The Board is also to publish the Code in such a manner as to make it easily available to members of the public.
+- (i) at the public office of the Board; and - (ii) on the website of the Board; and - (b) emailed to each property agent's email address. - (6) The Board is also to publish the Code in such a manner as to make it easily available to members of the public.